-Members were reminded that Council approved plans to develop two new allotment facilities in Rathcoole and Crumlin.
+Members will recall that Council approved plans to develop two new allotment facilities in Rathcoole and Crumlin.

-Lands at Rathcoole adjacent to Rathcoole Primary School which were identified as being suitable, were in the process of being released from a restrictive lease from the Education Authority (EA) to Council.
-A total of 28 allotment plots (14 small; 14 medium) will be available to rent, two medium beds will be subdivided into smaller raised units for disability access, and an additional 12 raised beds would be provided for the primary school within their grounds.
+Lands at Rathcoole adjacent to Rathcoole Primary School which were identified as being suitable, are in the process of being released from a restrictive lease from the Education Authority (EA) to Council.
+A total of 28 allotment plots (14 small; 14 medium) will be available to rent, two medium beds will be subdivided into smaller raised units for disability access, and an additional 12 raised beds will be provided for the primary school within their grounds.

-A further allotment facility would be developed on Council land to the rear of Crumlin Leisure Centre, accessed by Orchard Road.
-The site would have a total of 30 allotment plots (10 small; 20 medium), Two medium beds would be subdivided into smaller raised units for disability access.
-It was anticipated that both facilities would be opened by late Spring 2020.
+A further allotment facility will be developed on Council land to the rear of Crumlin Leisure Centre, accessed by Orchard Road.
+The site will have a total of 30 allotment plots (10 small; 20 medium), Two medium beds will be subdivided into smaller raised units for disability access.
+It is anticipated that both facilities will be opened by late Spring 2020.